-Preface.
-Post-harvest storage in the U.S. consists of gigantic grain elevators, some so huge they can store enough grain for most of the U.S. for weeks at a time.
+Mice, rats, and other pests can get into the post-harvest storage buildings in the U.S. as well and exponentially increase.
+These are gigantic grain elevators, some so huge they can store enough grain for most of the U.S. for weeks at a time.
 These silos are highly energy-intensive and far apart, requiring legions of trucks hauling grain long distances and again for distribution.
 In 2020, the largest grain bin in the U.S. is about to be built in Mason city, able to hold 2.2 million bushels of corn.
 It will be 155 feet high, and 165 feet wide.
 It will be subsidized by a federal program to encourage higher ethanol blends (15%) in gasoline rather than the standard 10% today.

 To prepare for energy descent, while there’s still energy we ought to think about when, where and with what materials we can build thousands of much smaller, widely distributed storage silos.
 Before oil, grain elevators could be found about 7 miles apart, the distance a horse could travel in one day hauling a heavy load of grain.